analytrics/analytrics/README.md

 - 👋 Hi, I’m @analytrics
 - 👀 I’m interested in sustainable coding
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects
-- 📫 How to reach me ...
+- 📫 How to reach me - bmuehleck@analytrics.de